dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 - The dict is now a rehashing state.
 In this state, all new keys are added to the rehashing table.
 - The dict has now 2 tables, where 4 keys are in the first table and 1 is in the second one.
 - While in this state, many operations, such as key lookups will look at both tables.
 For instance a GET command will first look at the first table, and if it doesn't find the item, will look at the rehashing table, and only if the items can't be find in either table, will return NULL.
 - While in rehashing state, many commands, such as key lookups or key additions, will perform a single step of rehashing.
-The `server_cron` time event we looked in Chapter 3 also attempts to rehash dictionaries that needs to.
+The `server_cron` time event we looked at in Chapter 3 also attempts to rehash dictionaries that needs to.
 - The rehashing process starts at index 0, looks at the first table, and if it finds an item, moves it to the second table.
 It then moves to index 1, until it iterated through the entire table
 - Once it's done, it makes the rehashing table the primary, resets the rehashing table to an empty table and exits the rehashing state